 and advocating for her breed and her dogs is always foremost in her priorities.

-best.
-In addition, as she observed Jamie and me, I saw her own training
+was best.
+In addition, as she observed Jamie and me, I saw her own

-strategies evolve.
-The person who felt that obedience training was
+training strategies evolve.
+The person who felt that obedience training

-at odds with successful showing in conformation was now taking her dogs
+was at odds with successful showing in conformation was now taking her

-to not only obedience, but agility classes, and proudly showing me her 4
+dogs to not only obedience, but agility classes, and proudly showing me

 If you decide to get an Aislingcudo dog, you can rest assured